 5. Make it easy to find information

-You need to master the art of listening before making content.
+Master the art of listening before making content.
 This involves you giving your readers what they want by doing the following:

 6. Avoid marketing noise

-When you’re doing content marketing, you need to put real statistics out there.
+When doing content marketing, you need to put real statistics out there.
 Stay away from ambiguous statements.
 This falls in the same category as giving data without proof.
 In this case, you need to be specific for your content to be more persuasive.

 For instance, read the following three statements:

-- Our email opt-in plugin helps you increase email sign-ups.
+• Our email opt-in plugin helps you increase email sign-ups

-- 125,675 websites use our email opt-in plugin to increase email sign-ups.
+• 125,675 websites use our email opt-in plugin to increase email sign-ups

 Generic statements only make you sound lazy.
 Specific statements with numbers to back them up to boost your credibility and turn your argument into a very tangible proposition.